-Central Specialty Co. of Ypsilanti Michigan started to produce machinery and accessories for Sears in the early- to mid-1930s.
+Central Specialty Co. of Ypsilanti Michigan started to produce machinery and accessories for Sears in the 1932/1933 timeframe.
 King-Seeley acquired Central Specialty in 1944.
 Machinery and accessories with Sears source code "103" were from Central Specialty.
-These items carried the Craftsman, Companion and Dunlap labels.
+These items carried the Craftsman, Companion, Dunlap, and Fulton labels.

 Central Specialty was located on Norris St, near Forrest Ave.
 It had its own casting and machining facilities, with a separate engineering and administration building located across the street (720 Norris St).
 Today, some of the manufacturing plant still exists.
 The casting facility was torn down after Motor Wheel took over in the mid-1960s.
 The engineering and administration building is currently the home of the Corner Brewery bar and grill along with the Arbor Brewing Company micro-brewery.